 I’ve had several conversations on software engineering and how we might transform it into more respected profession.
 Most of the time, I’ve been talking with fellow software developers who believe that software developers could choose to become a profession.
-They feel that the IEEE could immediately raise the status of software developers by establishing rigorous standards for software engineers and then creating a test, similar to the bar exam for lawyers, that would separate the sheep form the goats, the software professionals from the pretenders.
+They feel that the IEEE could immediately raise the status of software developers by establishing rigorous standards for software engineers and then creating a test, similar to the bar exam for lawyers, that would separate the sheep from the goats, the software professionals from the pretenders.
 By restricting the field, software developers would gain power, recognition and social standing,

 Such an argument has strong appeal to both software developers and governments.
 In recent years, the governments of Malaysia and Nigeria have proposed the idea of licensing software developers.
 Behind these proposals is the idea that a license would increase the prestige of software engineers and encourage more people to become software developers.
 However, to think that the professionalization of any field will increase the status of the individual members of that field is a mistake.